Business immigration for entrepreneurs and investors

 First steps on business immigration to the U.S.

-American Corporate Services Company, being a registered agent and having Immigration Lawyers employed, provides corporate and immigration services including assistance with a new company’s business-plan development, business registration, bank account opening, procurement of approval documents from local authorities, execution of essential documents for visa application and complex immigration process coordination.
+Our companies, being a registered agent and having Immigration Lawyers employed, provides corporate and immigration services including assistance with a new company’s business-plan development, business registration, bank account opening, procurement of approval documents from local authorities, execution of essential documents for visa application and complex immigration process coordination.